Prawinkumarjs/VSDSquadron-mini-internship/Task 2/Digital Design Application - Simple Counter using C programming/README.md

-You can use the following README.md content tailored to your repository URL:

 # RISC-V Simple Counter Program

 This repository contains a simple RISC-V counter program written in C. Follow the instructions below to set up, build, and run the program using the RISC-V toolchain, Spike simulator, and proxy kernel (pk).